Updated November 2017

 Analysis and Test Results

-We took these ten pairs of shoes on dozens and dozens of hikes over a three month period, comparing all of their features along the way and evaluating their Comfort
+We took these eleven pairs of shoes on dozens and dozens of hikes over a three month period, comparing all of their features along the way and evaluating their Comfort

 .
 We also did some specific testing to determine scores for Water Resistance